input-output-hk/smart-contract-backend/README.md

 ## Development

 ### Testing
 Unit tests are placed inline within the `src` directory.
-Integrations tests a located in the `test` directory.
+Integration tests are located in the `test` directory for each service.

 Run the test suit with `npm test`